pushkin-consortium/pushkin/docs/developers/documentation.md

     git reset --hard origin/gh-pages
     ```

     This will reset your local `gh-pages` branch to the remote state (i.e. whatever is currently deployed on the live site).
+Make **certain** you've checked out `gh-pages` before running the reset command, as you don't want to accidentally reset your actual development branch.

 ## Public deployment